nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ---
 title: What is Big O Notation?
-Constant & Linear Time Complexity in JavaScript
 date: "2020-01-20"
 description: Big O notation is not a big deal.
-Learn the fundamentals of Big O notation, as well as constant and linear time complexity with examples in JavaScript.
+Learn the fundamentals of Big O notation, beginning with constant and linear time complexity with examples in JavaScript.
-keywords: ["big o", "big o notation", "linear time", "time complexity", "javascript"]
+keywords: ["big o", "big o notation"]
 ---

 ![](./jarednielsen-big-o.png)